Skip to content

 Fort Worth, TX, at a Glance

-Fort Worth, TX, is home to about 938,000 people and is part of the Dallas/Fort Worth metropolitan area.
+Fort Worth, TX, is a vibrant city brimming with culture, history, and a friendly community.
+Home to roughly 938,000 residents, it forms a key part of the dynamic Dallas/Fort Worth metropolitan area.

 Fort Worth Weather and Climate